 Motorcycle production was brief but notable.
 Praga absorbed the ailing Breitfeld-Danek concern and with it the brilliant engineer Jaroslav Koch.
 Between 1929 and 1933 they produced two machines, an SOHC 350 and a DOHC model, the Praga BD 500.

-The First Czechoslovak Republic, 1919-1938, was an era of high production at the factory and for a many years Praga produced more automobiles than either Skoda or Tatra, but as war approached the factory moved increasingly toward military production.
+The First Czechoslovak Republic, 1919-1938, saw an era of high production at the factory and for a many years Praga produced more automobiles than either Skoda or Tatra, but as war approached the factory moved increasingly toward military production.
 During WWII most of the factory was destroyed, and subsequently the communist rulers deemed production of trucks, heavy machinery and military equipment to be more suitable for the works.

 Praga BD 1930 350 OHC Specifications